yuyingrong/purgepolyploid/viz_aligned_contigs.md

 # first, filter the alignment file
 # by removing alignments <100 kb
 # this reduces the alignment file size from 59 G to 7.6 M,
-# faster for the demonstration
+# more manageable for a quick demonstration
 cat $path/outs/Altus.split.self.paf | awk -F "  " '$11 >= 100000' > $path/outs/Altus.split.self_100000.paf && echo "$(date +"%T"): awk: done"

 # then, extract all alignments to the chosen query contig